Drago's Journey by Drago Dzieran, US Navy SEAL (ret)

 Application Process, Treatment & Travel Preparation

 The application process was easy and the additional exams and interviews prior to the procedure were easy to accomplish.
-Travis ensured that everything was taken care of and any questions that I had were answered promptly.
+The T4H Team ensured that everything was taken care of and any questions that I had were answered promptly.
 I am so thankful for the work that Travis does and the attention to detail and passion he has for bringing this program to myself and other Veterans.
-I want to help Travis, Time For A Hero, and everyone involved in this program to be successful in reaching more veterans.
+I want to help Time For A Hero and everyone involved in this program to be successful in reaching more veterans.

 Every person I came in contact with was extremely professional and knowledgeable.
 Everyone was genuinely concerned with providing me the best medical care possible, and helping to alleviate the pain that I had been living with for years.
 Dr. Burton, the Anesthesiologist, provided a thorough, over-the-phone medical review of my history and the benefits/expectations for Stem Cell therapy.